Avatar

 - Use for clear, simple user or entity representation.

-- On Tablet and above, prefer showing the full name of the user or entity.
+- On tablets and larger breakpoints, prefer showing the full name next to the avatar.

 - Place the full name of the user or entity to the right of the avatar.